transcend-0/BeamSD/README.md

 }
 ```

-We are also planning to add more of our research to this repository.
+We are also planning to add more of our research to this repository, such as the top-_K_ alignment between the draft model and the target model.